engineyard/ey-docs/pages/monitoring-new-relic.md

-# Monitor your Engine Yard applications with New Relic
+# Monitor applications with New Relic on AppCloud

-## Introduction

 [New Relic](http://newrelic.com/) is a tool for monitoring real-time web application performance — from the end-user experience down to a line of application code.